All Episodes

 That is the name of the game.

-I know you're a history guy too.
+I know you're a history guy, too.

 I'm reading last night about the fall of France in the summer of 1940.

-And the general Renault calls up Churchill and says, It's over.
+And the general Renault calls up Churchill and says, it's over.

-And Charles said, How can it be?
+And Churchill said, how can it be?

 You got the greatest army in Europe.